Scientists confirm Voyager 1 probe is in interstellar space

 Understanding how that happens is just one of the questions the Voyager team will attempt to figure out while the probe still has power.
 Voyager 1, and a sister spacecraft Voyager 2, use heat released by the natural decay of radioactive plutonium to generate electrical power for their instruments.

-After 2020, scientists expect they will have to start turning off instruments, until around 2025 when the probes will be completely out of power and fall silent.
+After 2020, scientists expect they will have to start turning off instruments, until around 2025 when the probes will be completely out of power.

-Voyager 2, which is heading out of the solar system in another direction, has five to seven more years before it reaches interstellar space, said Donald Gurnett, a longtime Voyager scientist at the University of Iowa.
+Voyager 2, which is heading out of the solar system in another direction, has another five to seven years before it reaches interstellar space, said Donald Gurnett, a long-time Voyager scientist at the University of Iowa.

 “We’re in a truly alien environment,” Zank said.
 “What Voyager is going to discover truly beggars the imagination.”

-The two Voyager probes, which were both launched in 1977 to study the outer planets of the solar system, contain gold phonographic records etched with music, greetings, sounds and images from Earth.
+The two Voyager probes, which were both launched in 1977 to study the outer planets, contain gold records etched with music, greetings, sounds and images from Earth.
 The project was spearheaded by astronomer Carl Sagan, who died in 1996.

-“Voyager has once again joined the ranks of the great human journeys of exploration,” Gurnett said.
+“Voyager has once again joined the ranks of the great human journeys of exploration,” Garnett said.
 “This is the first journey into interstellar space.”

-NASA’s twin Pioneer spacecraft, launched in the 1970s, also are leaving the solar system, but they have run out of power to relay information back to Earth.